8 Reasons why sticking to a schedule with these daily routine templates will actually make your days easier.

 The easiest way to help your kids not fall too far behind so they can jump right back into learning is to read all summer long.
 As a former teacher, I could tell which kids had their parents work with them over the summer.

 My mom instilled a love of reading in us at an early age because she would take us to the library each week and we each had our own library cards!
-Library reading programs are amazing and have earned us toys, ice cream and even a family pass to the water park!
+Library reading programs are amazing and have earned us toys, ice cream, and even a family pass to the water park!
 Make sure to check in with your local library.